File Sharing

 What is the best way to transfer large files?

-Can I send a 100GB file through email?
+Can I send a large file through email?

-What internet speed do I need to upload 100GB files?
+What internet speed do I need to upload large files?

-Faster is always better, but anything over 50 Mbps upload is workable for occasional large transfers.
-Below 25 Mbps, consider overnight uploads or physical drives for files over 50GB.
+Faster is always better, but decent upload speeds are workable for occasional large transfers.
+With slow upload speeds, consider overnight uploads or physical drives for large files.
 Business fiber connections often provide 500+ Mbps upload speeds, which can transfer 100GB in about 30 minutes.

 Related Resources